Skip to content

 Deciding on a motor controller

-You may decide that, instead of a kit, you want to build a robot from scratch.
+Once you’ve experimented with a kit, or if you’re a little more experienced, you may want to build a robot from scratch.
 Many kits come with motor controllers, but here is a list of suggested motor controller boards that you can buy that may give your robot extra abilities or give you access to better power sources.

 Getting moving with motors